thinktandem/tandem/docs/coding/Drupal8Accessibility.md

 *AAA requirements include...*

 * 1.2.6: Sign language
 * 1.2.7: Extended audio descriptions of videos.
 An extended audio description will pause video playback when necessary to relate what's happening in the video to users that have impaired vision.
 Note that a transcript combined with a regular audio description satisfies this requirement.
-You could also provide multiple videos to emaulate breaks in videos when there is no talking.
+You could also provide multiple videos to emulate breaks in videos when there is no talking.
 * 1.2.8: For videos that show how to use a product, technology, etc there should be an alternative transcript that describes what they are doing and saying.
 * 1.2.9: Similar to 1.2.4 but is intended for captioning of all live broadcasting Time-Based Media types.